konfuzio-ai/konfuzio-sdk/docs/sdk/examples/file-splitting-class/index.md

 _Multi-file Document Example_

+Konfuzio SDK offers two ways for separating Documents that may be included in a single file.
+One of them is training the instance of the Fusion model for file splitting that would predict whether a Page is first or not and running the SplittingAI with it.
+Fusion model is a combined approach based on architecture that processes textual and visual data from the Documents separately (in our case, using BERT and VGG19 simplified archtectures respectively) and then combines the outputs which go into a Multi-layer Perceptron architecture as inputs.
+A more detailed scheme of the architecture can be found further.

+If you hover over the image you can zoom or use the full page mode.

+<div class="mxgraph" style="max-width:100%;border:1px solid transparent;" data-mxgraph="{&quot;highlight&quot;:&quot;#0000ff&quot;,&quot;nav&quot;:true,&quot;resize&quot;:true,&quot;toolbar&quot;:&quot;zoom layers tags lightbox&quot;,&quot;edit&quot;:&quot;_blank&quot;,&quot;url&quot;:&quot;https://raw.githubusercontent.com/konfuzio-ai/konfuzio-sdk/master/docs/sdk/examples/file-splitting-class/fusion_model.drawio&quot;}"></div>
+<script type="text/javascript" src="https://viewer.diagrams.net/embed2.js?&fetch=https%3A%2F%2Fraw.githubusercontent.com%2Fkonfuzio-ai%2Fkonfuzio-sdk%2Fmaster%2Fdocs%2Fsdk%2Fexamples%2Ffile-splitting-class%2Ffusion_model.drawio"></script>

-In this section, we will explore an easy method for identifying and separating Documents that may be included in a single file.
-Our approach involves analyzing the contents of each Page and identifying similarities to the first Pages of the Document.
-This will allow us to define splitting points and divide the Document into multiple Sub-documents.
+Another approach is Context-aware file-splitting logic.
+This approach involves analyzing the contents of each Page and identifying similarities to the first Pages of the Document.
+It will allow us to define splitting points and divide the Document into multiple Sub-documents.
 It's important to note that this approach is only effective for Documents written in the same language and that the process must be repeated for each Category.